Equipment Rental and Revolving (ER&R) Fund

 The fund balance of the ER&R fund should reflect a level that is anticipated to assure continued operation of the fund.
 Management policies should support the amount of cash reserves necessary for continued operation of the fund and timely replacement of vehicles or equipment; as determined during the rate setting process.

-Guidance on accounting, management and controls over capital assets is available in the BARS Manual 3.3.8, Capital Assets Management.
+Guidance on accounting, management and controls over capital assets is available in BARS 3.3.8, Capital Assets Management.

 3.9.7.30 Rate setting